-This will involve ensuring that the habitat created by the beautiful, mature trees along the railway line at the back of our gardens is as bat-friendly as possible.
+This will involve ensuring that the habitat created by the beautiful, mature trees along the railway line at the back of our properties, as well as our gardens, is as bat-friendly as possible.
 The railway bank is currently home to a huge array of wildlife including foxes, squirrels, hedgehogs and rare birds, and occasional sightings of bats in the trees have been recorded by several residents.

 10 Tips for making your garden more bat friendly:

-- Grow insect friendly flowers (download our Pollinator Friendly Plant Guides here)
+- Grow insect friendly flowers (you can download our plant guide below)

 - Dig a pond or add a bird bath